syncdoth/syncdoth.github.io/_pages/about.md

 I have a huge interest in **Machine Learning (ML)** and **Artificial Intelligence (AI)**, and planning to pursue a higher degree after my bachelor's degree.
 My major interest lies in the field of **Natural Language Processing (NLP)**.
-Recently, I am growing my interest in **Explanable AI (XAI)**, and its' applications to NLP.
+I am also interested in AI safety or **trustworthy AI** direction, including **eXplainable AI (XAI)**, **privacy**, **fairness**, and **robustness**.

+My current main research focus is something I call **"inference-time optimization"**.
+Language Models have come a long way, and they are extremely strong nowadays.
+However, their behaviors are strongly dependent on the training dataset's property.
+It is impossible to design dataset that is "perfect", so they will always exhibit undesired attributes.
+I believe this can be mitigated by **optimizing the model or the decoding** **algorithm at the test time** for given constraints / desiderata (objectives).

 My major research questions are:

-1. New Language Model Objective
+1. Inference time optimization
-2. Knowledge Grounding
+2. constraint modeling
-3. Knowledge Transfer
+3. Knowledge Grounding
-4. Robust AI

 This website is dedicated to the purpose of showcasing my experiences in coursework, industries, and research without the confinement of CV format.